Harry Maguire included in England squad despite arrest

-LONDON (AP) - Manchester United defender Harry Maguire has been called up for England’s UEFA Nations League games next month despite being arrested while on holiday in Greece.
+LONDON (AP) - England defender Harry Maguire was called up Tuesday for England’s UEFA Nations League games next month despite being arrested while on vacation in Greece.

-Maguire was detained after a brawl last week on the island of Mykonos but he was allowed to return to England.
+England coach Gareth Southgate said the defender apologized for being detained after a brawl last week on the island of Mykonos but he was allowed to return to England.

 Maguire has made 26 appearances for England, which plays Iceland on Sept.
 5 and Denmark three days later.

+“I have the insight into the story which is very different to what’s reported,” Southgate said.
+“You can only make decisions on facts you are aware of.
+Clearly if facts change or information changes I will have to review the decision.”

-Gareth Southgate’s side has not played this year due to the coronavirus pandemic, which led to the European Championship being postponed until 2021.
+Southgate’s side has not played this year due to the coronavirus pandemic, which led to the European Championship being postponed until 2021.

+Maguire’s United teammate, 18-year-old forward Mason Greenwood, has been brought into the senior squad for the first time.
+Manchester City playmaker Phil Foden and Leeds defensive midfielder Kalvin Phillips also earned first call-ups.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports